lukeshorejones/lukeshorejones.github.io/about.md

 layout: default
 title: About Me
 ---
 Hi!
-I'm a data scientist and Computer Science graduate at the University of Liverpool, as well as a co-founder of the UoL Game Developers Society.
+I'm a data scientist and Computer Science graduate from the University of Liverpool, as well as a co-founder of the UoL Game Developers Society.

 I'm also interested in mathematics, statistics, and software development.
 I work